intersective/app/docs/fixes/CORE-8316-immediate-attachment-preview.md

 The message mutation continues to receive the canonical `url`; the direct URL must not replace the value persisted with the chat message.

+Both the inline composer thumbnail and the preview modal render the temporary `preview` URL.
+The modal download action continues to use the canonical `url`.

 ## Verification

 Automated coverage sends an attachment with an unsigned uploader URL while the mocked message API returns a signed URL.
 It verifies that the Pusher event uses the API-returned file and never the uploader object.
 Separate coverage verifies that a selected attachment previews `directUrl` while retaining the canonical URL for the outgoing message.
+The preview modal coverage also verifies that its rendered media uses the immediate preview URL and falls back to the canonical URL for attachments that have already been sent.

 For staging verification, keep two users in the same direct-message channel, send an image from one browser, and open it immediately in the receiving